 Comprised of four faculties, six institutes, and two schools, Boğaziçi University is an urban university with 6 campuses spread over both the European and Asian sides of the city.
 Its main campus, the South Campus, was inherited from Robert College and is located in perhaps one of the loveliest parts of Istanbul, on a tree-covered hill overlooking the Bosphorus and the historical fortress of Rumelihisarı.
 The North Campus, Hisar Campus, and Uçaksavar Campuses are all walking distance from the South Campus.
 The Kandilli Campus, housing the observatory, is situated across the Bosphorus on a wooded hill.
 The Sarıtepe Campus is located on the Black Sea coast, 34 km from the South Campus, and has a private beach.
 It is mainly used by the English Preparatory Division of the School of Foreign Languages.

 The Library is located in the North Campus.
 It has no less than 9 distinct collections and strives to ensure that readers have access to current literature and research materials.
 Almost 10,000 books are added to its collection every year, and access to electronic publications (including research journals) is granted to users everywhere through proxy servers.
 The open-shelf system adopted by the Library enables readers to have access to almost its entire collection - the exception is the Rare Books Collection, which contains in excess of 10,000 books and printed material dating from the 16th to the 20th century.
 The Near-Eastern Collection contains historical, cultural, linguistic, and literary works that focus particularly on Turkey and neighboring countries as well as the Ottoman Empire.
 Another collection unique in Turkey is that of the U.S. Historical Archives, containing 2500 rare books and other documents that date back to the 18th century.
 Study rooms are also present in the library for personal use.
 The library is open 24/7, except for national holidays, when it is closed.
-Special students must pay a deposit at the beginning of the semester in order to use the library.
+Special students can borrow maximum 4 books at a time.
+Special students must pay a deposit of 200 TL at the beginning of the semester in order to use the library.
 This deposit is refunded before they leave the school when they bring the receipt back to the library.

 A major sports complex, which includes a soccer field, a six-lane tartan track, and an indoor sports facility with a basketball court, is located on the Uçaksavar Campus.
 All students have access to the large outdoor swimming pool within the South Campus (open from June to September) and the indoor swimming pool on the Hisar Campus.
 The Hisar campus also has a gymnasium with extensive workout equipment.
 Current extra-curricular sports offerings include aerobics, aikido, track and field, badminton, basketball, cycling, fencing, soccer, handball, gymnastics, rowing, table tennis, tennis, taekwondo, triathlon, volleyball, sailing, skiing, swimming and water polo, among others.
 The main point of contact for all things related to sports would be the Sports Committee.
 You may visit their office located just below the Office of International Relations or send them an e-mail at email@example.com